 - The fourth Staff of Color community event is held in November 9, 2016; participation and interest continues to grow with more employee groups represented.
 Planning for the next event is in progress with a tentative date scheduled on May 31, 2017. - Alternate Route to Teaching Programs: Western Washington University (WWU)/EPS Secondary Educators for Equity & Diversity (SEED) block grant 12 candidates are participating in the SEED program; 3 full time classified employees and 9 emergency substitutes.
 Graduates will be ready for hire fall of 2017.
 Candidates are pursuing secondary endorsements in Spanish, ELL and other hard to fill areas.
-Four additional paraeducators are pursuing teaching credentials through the alternate route program at City University.
-Candidates who successfully complete the program will be ready for hire fall of 2017. - Alternate Route to Teaching Program with Western Washington University (WWU)/EPS SEED block grant continues for a second year - five candidates identified for EPS student teac.her placements for 2017-18 school year - Everett participates in a Virtual Career Fair focusing on special education candidates on January 26, 2017 - EPS first annual Teacher Candidate Day is held on February 28, 2017; 54 candidates are interviewed; 5 candidates offered letters of intent for 2017-18. ( - EPS hosted first Classified Job Fair on May 24, 2017 to increase classified applicant pool, specifically paraeducator positions. - Initial planning for Historically Black Colleges/Universities recruitment efforts begin spring 2017. - Pipeline to Teaching work continues with expanded focus on Diversified Pathways to Education and Medical Professions in collaboration with EvCC, UW Bothell, and Marysville Public Schools.
+Four additional paraeducators are pursuing teaching credentials through the alternate route program at City University. - Everett participated in a Virtual Career Fair focusing on special education candidates on January 26, 2017